 4. Individuals who have been asked to get tested.

 Testing is a significant tool to reduce the control of viruses.
 More testing is needed to identify who is infected and who needs to be isolated.
 Countries like the USA, UK, and France have increased their testing capacities.
-Any form of the testing is vital and will provide more information to tackle this pandemic.
+Any form of testing is vital and will provide more information to tackle this pandemic.